shachargot/InjectCSCPatterns/README.md

 What you need to do is apply the changes in CSCTriggerPrimitives/interface/CSCCathodeLCTProcessor.h, CSCTriggerPrimitives/src/CSCCathodeLCTProcessor.cc, CSCTriggerPrimitives/src/CSCMotherboard.cc, CSCTriggerPrimitives/src/CSCGEMMotherboard.cc to the corresponding files under L1Trigger/CSCTriggerPrimitives/

-## Txt file from CSC L1 trigger emulator conventions
+## Conventions of txt file generated from CSC L1 trigger emulator
 The typical printout for one chamber with comparator digi from one event is showed in the following:

 Start with "CSCChamber with Comparatordigi:" + detector information (endcap=1 means postive endcap and =2 means negative endcap)